BACK TO PART 4

 Design exercises will use scenarios based on real world projects from the nearly 50 years’ experience of the AHF, and will come together to form a suite of tools, including a business development strategy, design portfolio and place-based analytical methodology, that can be adapted and applied across practice in order to successfully compete for work on heritage projects in the future.

-Learning is led by Dr Alan Chandler (UEL, Arts Lettres Techniques, and co-author of The Production of Heritage (Routledge, 2019)) and Esther Robinson Wild (a heritage consultant with a background in real estate finance), and is informed by the latest socio-economic and design thinking in relation to community wealth-building and architectural practice.
+Learning is led by Dr Ruth Lang: Architect, researcher, senior lecturer, RCA and the LSA, author of Building for Change: The Architecture of Creative Reuse (Gestalten, 2022), and is informed by the latest socio-economic and design thinking in relation to community wealth-building and architectural practice.

 Participants also emerge with both a renewed sense of their practices’ social purpose and the tools they need to embed this greater social purpose at the heart of their business’s strategy.